How do I join?

 I've just come to Cambridge and want to road race.
 What do you offer?

 A lot.
 CUCC are a very strong road racing club and compete frequently in local, student and national events year-round.
 There's a wealth of information on this website about what we get up to, or you can get in touch with our racing captain on the Committee Page.
 The first thing to look out for is our fresher’s TT in Michaelmas, followed by our hill climb.
 There is often a few club members headed to London at the weekend for some crit racing and the race captain keeps us up to date with local road races and time trials.

 OK, so when and where do you train?

-Group rides leave from Brookside at 9:00 on a Saturday, and Sunday and we have turbo sessions during the winter.
+Group rides usually leave from Brookside at 9:00 on a Saturday, and Sunday and we have turbo sessions during the winter.
 To keep up to date with training join the WhatsApp chats and sign on to the mailing list here.
 (Links to join the WhatsApp chats are at the bottom of every email).
 There are normally two rides- a black ride which is a bit faster, and a red ride, and also Touring rides that go a little slower with the aim of actually seeing things!.
-See our events pages for more information and a guide to group riding which details CUCCs conventions and ground rules.
-As ever, the best way to be in the know is to keep a close eye on our mailing list or the facebook group.
+See our Training & Events page for more information and a guide to group riding which details CUCCs conventions and ground rules.